 In 2011, Concorde quality also convinced the multiple DTM champion Mattias Ekström who took to the road in a LINER.
 In the same year, Joachim Baumgartner became the managing director of the Vehicle Development and Production departments.

 An absolute innovation and highlight was the Concorde model configurator, which attracted an incredibly high number of Internet users just a short time after its introduction and continues to do so today.

-The number of people attending our customer get-togethers has also increased steadily over the years: More than 100 motorhomes were present at the Winterrallye 2009 in Viechtach and more than 300 motorhomes were at the big family get-together in Aschbach over the Ascension holiday.
-At the Ascension get-together in 2010, there were 350 motorhomes and well over 700 guests.
+The number of people attending our customer events has also increased steadily over the years: More than 100 motorhomes were present at the Winterrallye 2009 in Viechtach and more than 300 motorhomes were at the big family get-together in Aschbach over the Ascension holiday.
+At the Ascension get-together in 2010, there were 350 motorhomes and way more than 700 guests.

 2013 saw a number of important personnel decisions at Concorde – decisions which would be the foundation for the company's continuing success.
 Joachim Baumgartner was appointed the sole managing director.
 His strategic thinking as well as his foresight led to the company's current rude health.
 Another new member of staff was Markus Freitag, an extremely experienced industry expert who took up the post of sales and marketing manager.
 With his sales and marketing visions, Freitag brought a fresh breeze to the company and Armin Dietz returned to his old stomping ground to take over management of the Concorde Customer Service department.